Ryan Day (snooker player): 2011/2012 season

-Day qualified for five of the eight ranking tournaments during the 2011–12 season, losing in the first round in four.
+Day qualified for five of the eight ranking tournaments during the 2011–12 season, but lost in the first round in four of them.
 His best performance came at the end of the season in the biggest event on the tournament calendar, the World Championship.
 He came back from 3–7 down in his qualifying match against Gerard Greene to win 10–8, to set up a first round match with China's number 1, Ding Junhui.
-Day produced another comeback, this time from trailing 6–9 to win the last 4 frames and advance to the second round.
+Day produced another comeback, this time from trailing 6–9 to win the last four frames and advance to the second round.
 There he beat fellow qualifier Cao Yupeng 13–7 and held a 5–2 lead in the early stages of his quarter-final match against compatriot Matthew Stevens.
 However, he suffered a migraine at the start of the next session and went on to lose 11 consecutive frames to exit the tournament 5–13.
 Day finished the season ranked world number 30.